The First 10 Biopics in Recorded History

 Honorable Mention: The Execution of Mary, Queen of Scots (1895)

 In 1895, the Edison Company hired Alfred Clark to direct The Execution of Mary, Queen of Scots (1895), the first film to ever contain historical subject matter.
-At eighteen seconds long, this was one of the first films to use trained actors, and one of the first to use editing for the purpose of special effects.
+At eighteen seconds long, this was one of the first films to use trained actors, and to use editing for the purpose of special effects.

 Mary was actually played by Robert Thomae, the secretary and treasurer of the Kinetoscope Company.
-In the first death scene in cinema history, Thomae was lain on the execution block and then replaced with a mannequin before the executioner swung his axe.
+For the execution scene, Thomae was lain on the execution block and then replaced with a mannequin before the executioner swung his axe.

 This camera trick was the first of its kind, and seemed so real that audiences believed they’d witnessed a real beheading.
 In real life, it took three axe swings to execute Mary.